(Updates prices throughout, adds analyst comment)

 Sterling held near a two-month trough of $1.2775 ahead of Britain’s annual budget due Monday.
 Finance Minister Philip Hammond will likely urge his divided Conservative Party to get behind the government’s push for a Brexit deal, or put at risk a long-awaited easing of austerity.

-In commodities, oil pared early gains as well tracking Wall Street futures.
-U.S. crude was up 5 cents at $67.64 per barrel and Brent slipped 4 cents at $77.58.
+In commodities, oil also reversed early gains tracking Wall Street futures lower.
+U.S. crude slipped 29 cents to $67.30 per barrel and Brent eased 37 cents to $77.25.

 Editing by Sam Holmes & Shri Navaratnam